 - Your employer; and/or

-- Other parties to whom we are authorised or required by law to disclose information.
+- Other parties to whom we are authorised or required by law to disclose information, such as auditors and actuaries.

 Police Health will not sell your contact details or add your contact details to mailing lists of third parties unrelated to your health insurance policy without your prior consent.
-Police Health will ensure that business partners and contractors comply with the National Privacy Principles.
+Police Health will require that business partners and contractors comply with the Australian Privacy Principles.

 Police Health Internet website and electronic exchanges